isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mathematics Department.md

 *   Tier 2 : E2K lessons

 Identified P3 to P5 students will be engaged in mathematical thinking through puzzles, games, and mathematics explorations, in collaboration with their peers.
-It aims to develop their mathematical reasoning skills, deepen their conceptual understanding through an inquiry approach, and develop the habits, attitudes and dispositions mathematicians possess and to develop 21st century competencies, such as critical and inventive thinking and effective communication skills.
+It aims to develop their mathematical reasoning skills, deepen their conceptual understanding through an inquiry approach, and develop the habits, attitudes and dispositions Mathematicians possess and to develop 21st century competencies, such as critical and inventive thinking and effective communication skills.

 *   Tier 3 : External Competitions and Olympiad Trainings